twbell/public-works/polygons/airports.md

 ## Instructions

 * Lookup the given airport record in your mapping tool.
 * Draw a polygon around the airport's terminals, runways, and parking.
+(See the screenshot below for an example.)
+* Mark the approximate "center" of the main airport terminal structure.
+(See the screenshot below for an example.)
 * Do not zoom in so close that your mapping tool stops providing a straight-down view.
 It's important for accuracy that you have a straight-down view while drawing the polygon.
 * Your polygon should represent the area that we'd reasonably consider to be "at" the airport.
 That is, once a person were to enter the polygon, we'd consider them to most likely be visiting the airport.
 * You may draw multiple polygons if necessary.
-For example, this is appropriate when there are multiple airport areas divided by large roads.
-Please use your best human judgment so that your one polygon(s) indicte the airport area(s) with reasonable accuracy.
+For example, if there are multiple terminals spearated by non-airport areas, you should draw a separate polygon around each terminal.
-* Please use your overall best human judgment when identifying airport parking lot and runways.
+* Please use your best human judgment when identifying airport terminals, parking lots, and runways.
-* Mark the approximate "center" of the main airport terminal structure.
-* Once you are satisfied with your polygon and center marker, export your work as a KML file.
-Please create exactly 1 KML file per airport.
+* Once you are satisfied with your polygon(s) and center marker, export your work as a KML file.
+* Please create exactly 1 KML file per airport.

 ### Example Airport Record